F2easy/WallStreet/README.md

 ## User Story

 As a user, I want the ability to...
-  - sign up.
+  - Sign up.
-  - sign in.
+  - Sign in.
-  - sign out.
+  - Sign out.
   - View Stocks/Businesses.
-  - read more details of individual Stocks.
+  - Read more details of individual Stocks.
   - Create a Portfolio.
   - Add Stocks to my Portfolio.
   - Delete Stocks from Portfolio